TopBiketoursPortugal/TopBikeToursPortugal/content/tours/minho-walking-hiking-holiday-in-the-north-of-portugal.md

 ---
 # **Minho walking & Hiking Holiday in the North of Portugal**

-## Walk near the sea and Minho and Lima Valley
+## Walk near the sea and near the Minho and Lima Valley

 The Walk Trail of Minho River, an old railway section, was ranked as the fourth best 2009 trail in Europe.
 That alone showcases all the amazing Portuguese landscapes, rivers and seaside views which you will be enjoying during this trip, hiking trough World Heritage villages, vineyards, farmed land and historical towns.